 ⇒ Do you need experience of travel and work?
 Not everyone has the chance to travel or to do work experience, so it is not a requirement for some courses.
 But if you are applying for medical courses, you need to get an experience.
 The selectors will not be impressed with stamps in your passport or any connections you have, but they will be on how you engage yourself with the subject.

-If you do not have experience aside from voluntary work or just discussing matters about medical with your family and friends, you can still write a great personal statement by discussing what you have learned.
+If you do not have experience aside from voluntary work or just discussing medical matters with your family and friends, you can still write a great personal statement about the things you have learned.

 ⇒ Do you want your essay to stand out?
 Whether you are writing emergency medicine family medicine fellowships or pediatric emergency medicine essay, your personal statement should stand out by highlighting your uniqueness as a candidate.
 You need to show evidence of your ability and commitment.
 The good thing is that if you use your essay in demonstrating your engagement and academic abilities, then your application will be memorable too.